Joël Epalle: Coaching career

 Ahead of the 2014–15 season, Epalle was appointed manager of French Regional club Val d'Europe FC.
 In September 2018 it was confirmed, that Epalle beside his manager position at Val d'Europe FC, also had been appointed the assistant manager of Cameroon national football team under newly appointed manager Clarence Seedorf alongside Patrick Kluivert and Jean-Alain Boumsong.

 Personal life

 Epalle is married to Mari, with whom he has two daughters Marilyn and Zonti, both born in Greece and a son born in Paris.
-He is also a cousin of his fellow Cameroonian international Timothée Atouba.
+He is also a cousin of his fellow Cameroon international Timothée Atouba.